 A parade of giants, eagles and dragons which dance with Laia, the giant representing the saint.
 The giants are huge historical puppets, kept by the city for this purpose.
 This parade is common in Catalonian festivals.

 The Sardana dance is a beloved Catalan tradition, where people join hands and dance in a circle to a set sequence of steps.
 The dance is performed at events and celebrations in the region and is thought to have originated in ancient Greece.
-At this festival, the Sardana is danced on the anniversary of the saint’s death in Sant Jaume Square. it ends with the interpretation of the Santa Eulalia dance.
+At this festival, the Sardana is danced on the anniversary of the saint’s death in Sant Jaume Square.

-A staples of the major festivals in Barcelona, this event involves people dressed as devils wandering through the main streets of Barcelona.
+A staple of the major festivals in Barcelona, this event involves people dressed as devils wandering through the main streets of Barcelona.
 They dance their way down La Rambla, jumping between fireworks and spraying sparks at the crowds.
 Occasionally, floats with huge monsters or dragons will be wheeled through the streets, spurting fireworks as they go.
 It's a fun and exciting spectacle, just be sure to cover your skin and hair, just in case.

 The procession continues down the streets in the Gothic Quarter and continues past the Plaça Sant Jaume before concluding in the the Pla de la Seu.
 Normally, the correfoc is celebrated on the last day of the festival.